NikitaMitroshin/aws-node-typescript-webpack-sam-sample-lambda/README.md

-# AWS Lambda with Node.js 22, TypeScript, and Webpack
+# AWS Lambda Article Processor with Node.js 22, TypeScript, and Webpack

-This project demonstrates a sample AWS Lambda function built with Node.js 22 and TypeScript, bundled using Webpack, and locally testable using AWS SAM.
+This project demonstrates an AWS Lambda function built with Node.js 22 and TypeScript, bundled using Webpack, and locally testable using AWS SAM.
+The Lambda function processes articles by replacing occurrences of "Google" with hyperlinks.

 ## Project Overview

-This is a simple AWS Lambda function that:
+This Lambda function:
-- Receives API Gateway events
+- Receives API Gateway events with an article ID
-- Processes requests using a helper service
-- Returns structured JSON responses
-- Has proper error handling
+- Retrieves the draft revision of the article from an external API
+- Processes text elements by replacing "Google" with hyperlinks
+- Updates the draft revision with the processed content
+- Publishes the document
+- Uses exponential backoff for API request retries

 ## Prerequisites